NandanaGL/USELESS-PROJECT-INITIAL/README.md

 # USELESS-PROJECT-INITIAL
 Team Name: Pixel Rush

 Team Members
-Team Lead: [Nandana Gopakumar Lekha Nair] - [SCMS School Of Engineering And Technoloy] Member 2: [Muhammed Azar NK] - [SCMS School Of Engineering And Technoloy] Member 3: [Faseela Rahmath] - [SCMS School Of Engineering And Technoloy] Project Description
+Team Lead: [Nandana Gopakumar Lekha Nair] - [SCMS School Of Engineering And Technoloy] Member 2: [Muhammed Azar NK] - [SCMS School Of Engineering And Technoloy] Member 3: [Faseela Rahmath] - [SCMS School Of Engineering And Technoloy]

-The project 'LOOK BOOK' tries to clear the dilemma of a person who can't decide what outfit to wear on a day like college students, working professionals etc
+Project Description
+We tried to implement a random food generator on a very random date.

 The Problem (that doesn't exist)
-[What ridiculous problem are you solving?]
+[]

 The Solution (that nobody asked for)
 [How are you solving it?
 Keep it fun!]